evasuku/eu-environmental-pollutants-pca/README.md

 #### Analysis Goal:
 The purpose of this analysis was to reduce the dimensionality of the dataset using Principal Component Analysis.

+For more information on the results please check out the pptx file on this repository.

 *Please note that the initial language of this project was in Greek.
 I have done my best to translate the contents to english so it's more accessible to everyone.*